-Traditionally, this deals with the law governing relations between nations, although since the rise of human rights acts now also concerns how states treat their own citizens.
-This area includes:
+Traditionally, Public international law deals with the law governing relations between nations.
+With the rise of human rights acts, it now also concerns how states treat their own citizens.
+It includes:

 - International Trade Law

 - International Criminal Law

 - National governments (e.g. the Government Legal Service)